Clogics/mixxx-controller-Hercules-dj-control-mp3-e2/README.md

 TODO
 ------

-- Add filter control to knob pitch (supershift not used already)
 - Add Mastersync (like long click on sync button)
 - Add deck shift to make it 4-decks compatible (good candidates are folder/files keys)